Updated: Feb 15

 "Traditional" retirement accounts allow you to get a tax deduction NOW on what you contribute, but when you with withdraw the money at the age 59.5, you will have to pay taxes on it.
 People will say this option is better if you have a high income right now because you can save money on taxes today.

-"Roth" retirement accounts require you to pay taxes right now, but after 59.5 you can withdraw the money and all your earnings on your money without paying taxes.
+"Roth" retirement accounts require you to pay taxes right now on the money (like you already do), but after 59.5 you can withdraw the money and all your earnings on your money without paying taxes.
 People will say this option is better if you have a lower income right now because you will pay taxes on your low income, but not later when your income may be higher.

 So what should I do?